implydata/druid-public/JENKINS.md

 * other jobs

-Each type excluding the last one has its own clojure define in jenkinsfile:
+Each type excluding the last one is defined by its own clojure.

 For example maven check is defined by the following closure: